l12f3r/CKAstudy/Kubernetes Installation and Configuration Fundamentals/03workingK8sCluster/01kubectlIntroUsageCloser.md

 - `kubectl cluster-info`: lists/inspects cluster on current context (where the Control Plane 🧠 is running and KubeDNS information)
 - `kubectl api-resources`: asks for known resources and lists its aliases (`SHORTNAMES`)
 - `kubectl -h`: help page - can be combined with operations (`kubectl get -h` for example)
+- `kubectl expose`: exposes the object as a Service, creating a Service for it
+    - `--port=80`: Service's port within the internal cluster.
+Where cluster resources must point to
+    - `--target-port=8080`: Pod's service port, defined when Pods are started

 ## Specifying the output format
 - `-o wide`:  output additional info on deployed resources